 3) Check Multiple Airports

-Many cities around the world have multiple airports.
+Many major cities around the world have multiple airports.
 Check flight prices for all the airports and pick the most affordable.

 4) Be Flexible With Dates

-To find the cheapest flights abroad, don’t have your heart set on specific dates of travel.
+When booking flights abroad, don’t have your heart set on specific dates of travel.

 Flying during the week is generally cheaper than flying on the weekend.
 But regardless of what day you want to fly, I recommend looking at an entire month’s worth of flights and picking the cheapest days.

 Websites like Skyscanner make it really easy to do this.
 You can view flights for the whole month in a calendar and see which days are the cheapest.